deepomicslab/crux/docs/ref/visualizer.md

 > **el**: `string | HTMLElement`

 The container element for the visualization.
-It can either be a selector or a HTML element.
+It can either be a selector or an HTML element.
-Content in this element will be cleared and a `<svg>` or `<canvas>` element will be placed inside.
+Content in this element will be cleared and an `<svg>` or `<canvas>` element will be placed inside.

 ### Options when using a template string